Palax/MinimapCapturePro_Docs/README.md

 This is useful in case you want to render parts of your map that are not reachable by the player.
 As you see in the image above when this is on, small patches of unconnected patches are not drawn.
 Note that if this is false it will show you another parameter called "**Min Area Patch Limit**" that gives you control to not draw patches with area smaller than this value.

-## DrawText
+## Draw Text
 ![DrawTextsLayer](https://github.com/user-attachments/assets/3ad631d6-cad1-43fb-b056-8a7ca9d33c0d)
-As its name implies, this layer is intended to be used to draw text at specific locations within the texture.
-Note that the DirectRender layer in the image is used as input for our text layer in the parameter named "**Base**".
+As its name implies, this layer is intended to be used to draw text at specific locations within the texture.Note that the DirectRender layer in the image is used as input for our text layer in the parameter named "**Base**".
 This is the first example of this type of layer that has input another texture from a different layer.
 What you will notice is that the text is also drawn in the viewport, and not only that, you can use your mouse to change the text position by using drag-clicking, the text that can be moved will flicker white to its color when your mouse is near the text.
 - "**Base**" So, everytime you use this layer make sure to have some other layer on top that generates a texture to be used as input for the text to be drawn upon, then when you click the button will show you a list of all texture inputs that you can use.
 - "**Blend Type**" this is a very important parameter as the drawn text will be blended against the **Base** texture, the blending options are mostly typical blending options you find for example in photoshop and by default the Normal type will be used and text is shown in the texture exactly as you see it in the viewport.
 - "**Texts**" The main parameter of this layer is Texts, its a list that you can add texts one at a time that contains all the parameters needed to change the looks of this text instance, such as color and size and the rest